rish-16/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-This section provides a brief overview of Doc’it.
-The intention is for users to gain a better understanding of basic functionalities of Doc’it, before diving into specific commands.
+This section provides a brief overview of `Doc’it`.
+The intention is for users to gain a better understanding of basic functionalities of `Doc’it`, before diving into specific commands.

 </div>

 1. **General functionality**
    1. Clear all records
    2. Get Help
    3. Exit app
-2. **Manage Patient Records**
+2. **Managing Patient Records**
    1. Create a new patient record
    2. View details of patient record
    3. Delete patient record
    4. Edit patient record
-3. **Manage Patient Appointments**
+3. **Managing Patient Appointments**
-    1. Track appointments of your patients by entering their details e.g. date, prescribed medicine
-    2. Modify upcoming appointments and delete if appointments are cancelled
+   1. Create a new appointment
+   2. View appointment
+   3. Delete appointment
-    5. Archive appointment
+   4. Archive appointment
+   5. List appointments
+   6. Sort appointments (in order of urgency)

 ## Features